Blatko1/wgpu-voxel-engine/README.md

 A voxel engine made in Rust with [wgpu-rs](https://github.com/gfx-rs/wgpu) framework.

+Loads chunks super fast with almost no FPS drops!

 Primary goal of this project is to make *procedural terrain generation* similar to Minecraft's terrain generation.

 **TODOs**: